security-force-monitor/research-handbook/source/units_relations.rst

 .. admonition:: Example

-    TO DO
+    The ``33 Light Infantry Division`` has multiple citations establishing that it is a mobile unit which can change ``relation`` to whatever regional military command controls the area where it is operating.
+One citation puts the division in an area under ``Northeastern Regional Military Command`` as of ``2016-11-13`` which establishes a ``relation`` between the division and the regional command for the same time-range.
+Another citation places the division in an area under ``Northeastern Regional Military Command`` on ``2016-12-05``.
+Even though the related units are the same, because citations establish the division is a mobile unit that can change ``relation`` these two claims are coded as separate, non-contiguous relations.

 Two or more ``relation`` claims should always be treated as contiguous if there is an overlap in the time range of the two claims, or if the time-ranges of the claims fall within 1 day of each other.

 .. admonition:: Example

-    The ``33 Light Infantry Division`` has multiple citations establishing that it is a mobile unit which can change ``relation`` to whatever regional command controls the area where it is operating.
-One claim puts in an area under ``Northeastern Regional Military Command`` from at least ``2016-03-10`` to at least ``2016-03-11``, which establishes a ``relation`` between the division and the regional command for the same time-range.
+    The ``33 Light Infantry Division`` has multiple citations establishing that it is a mobile unit which can change ``relation`` to whatever regional military command controls the area where it is operating.
+One citation puts the division in an area under ``Northeastern Regional Military Command`` from at least ``2016-03-10`` to at least ``2016-03-11``, which establishes a ``relation`` between the division and the regional command for the same time-range.
 Another citation places the division in an area under ``Northeastern Regional Military Command`` on ``2016-03-12``, which again establishes a ``relation`` between the division and the regional command for the same time-range.
 These two claims are coded as the same ``relation`` given that they fall within 1 day of each other.

+A ``unit`` may have multiple, overlapping ``relations``.

+.. admonition:: Example

+    Citations establish that regional military commands in the Myanmar Army control units that operate in their area of operations.
+Citations establish through time that the ``290 Infantry Battalion`` is under command of the ``Northeastern Regional Military Command`` and also based in areas under ``Northeastern Regional Military Command`` through time.
+Combined these citations evidence a contiguous ``relation`` between the battalion and ultimately the ``Northeastern Regional Military Command``.
+Other citations, however, evidence the battalion also operated in areas controlled by different regional military commands.
+These establish additional ``relations`` for the battalion during the time ranges it was operating in areas under the ``Eastern Central Regional Military Command``, ``Northern Regional Military Command``, ``Southeastern Regional Military Command`` or ``Triangle Regional Military Command``.

 about_entity:name:qa